 Mark PackerMark Packer, aka "The Packman," has been working in sports for nearly 25 years as a radio and TV broadcaster.
 He’s best known as the host of the syndicated PrimeTime with the Packman show which aired in the Carolinas from 1997-2010.
 The show was the most listened-to sports radio show in the Carolinas and won him various awards.

 Chris Plank hosts various programs on SiriusXM Big 12 Radio as well as ESPNU Radio.
 Chris continues his involvement with Sooner Sports TV as co-host of Sooner Sports Spotlight and the ever-popular Sooner Football Signing Day special.

 Jeff RickardAn Emmy-nominated sports broadcaster with more than 20 years of experience, Rickard is a host on ESPN Radio and was the host of CN8’s daily sports recap show Out of Bounds.
 Jeff was also the voice of ESPN's Radio’s GameNight, which won him a 2006 SI.com Radio Personality of the Year award.

-Andy Staples is a senior writer for Sports Illustrated and has covered College Football for the magazine since 2008.
-Before that he covered University of Florida sports for The Tampa Tribune from 2004-08 and University of Tennessee sports for the Chattanooga Times Free Press.
-Staples brings his unique perspective on the game with Sundays with Staples every Sunday night throughout the season.
+Andy Staples covers college football for The Athletic.
+Before that he was a senior writer for Sports Illustrated.
+He also covered University of Florida sports for The Tampa Tribune from 2004-08 and University of Tennessee sports for the Chattanooga Times Free Press.

 Gino TorrettaFormer Miami Hurricanes QB Gino Torretta won the Heisman Trophy after the 1992 season.
 He was a member of two national championship squads at the U and led Miami to a thrilling fourth quarter comeback win on the road against #1 ranked Florida State back in 1991.